stucco/dev-setup/README.md

       - ui

 The Github code is started by default, using [supervisord](http://supervisord.org/).
 In order to use the repos from your host OS, you will need to change the paths for each of the stucco files in `/etc/supervisor/conf.d` to `/stucco-shared`, and reload the configurations (`supervisorctl reload`), then restart the processes (`supervisorctl start all`).

-## Troubleshooting

-See the ['Debugging' page](https://github.com/stucco/dev-setup/wiki/Debugging) on the wiki.

-#### 64 bit / Virtualization

-The host OS machine should be relatively recent and should have Virtualization enabled in the BIOS.
-A 64-bit machine that supports Intel VT-x or AMD-V should work.
-If you do not have a 64-bit machine or the BIOS Virtualization enabled, you can try to change this line in the `Vagrantfile`:

-    config.vm.box = "hashicorp/precise64"

-To:

-    config.vm.box = "hashicorp/precise32"

-#### VPNs

-The Cisco VPN, and maybe others, may screw up the ability to access the guest from the host OS.
-Turn off the VPN and maybe restart.